cse110-fa22-group22/cse110-fa22-group22/admin/meetings/101022-kickoff.md

 - Navya's Team Lead Meeting

 ## Unresolved Business?
-- Nope
+- Have everyone brainstorm 2 ideas for team name and branding.
+- Have everyone think towards the introduction video we have to create for the branding assignment.

 ## Additional Information / Comments
 Initially talk about CRUD and how it is important.
-Understand Webapp and brainstorm.
+Explain the concept of web application for project and brainstorm ideas of how to utilize CRUD.
 Shopping list application.

 Figure out the roles of each person.

+Go over the rules and general team management concerns.

 ## Important Notes / Decisions
 Teams: